Login

 Farming Trivia:

-Are you interested in learning more about Chinese Fresh Pear Price?
-Contact us today to secure an expert consultation!
+Interested in learning more about Chinese Fresh Pear Price?
+Contact us today for expert consultations!

-• The Asian pear tree is native to Asia and has other names such as the nashi pear, sand pear and apple pear
+• The Asian pear tree, native to Asia, is also known as the nashi pear, sand pear, and apple pear.

-• Today Asian pears are grown not only throughout Asia but in Italy, Spain, Australia, France, Chile and New Zealand as well
+• Asian pears are cultivated not only in Asia but also in Italy, Spain, Australia, France, Chile, and New Zealand.

-• Asian pears, unlike European pears, ripen on the tree.
+• Asian pears, unlike their European counterparts, ripen on the tree.

-• They are are ready for harvest when you easily remove them from the spur or branch by slightly lifting and twisting them.
+• They are ready for harvest when they detach easily from the spur or branch with a slight lift and twist.

-• Asian pear is a fruit from the tree with the scientific name Pyrus pyrifolia.
+• Asian pear is a fruit from the tree called Pyrus pyrifolia.

 0